Craig Jackson’s Garage Is Filled With Muscle Cars And Two Bugattis

 4. 2020 Shelby GT500 VIN001

-The 2020 Shelby GT500 was bought by Craig Jackson in 2019 from the Barrett-Jackson Auction for a staggering $1.1 million.
+The 2020 Shelby GT500 was bought by Craig Jackson in 2019 from the Barrett-Jackson Auction.
 Craig is the owner of the first production 2020 Shelby GT500 which is why it comes with the tag of VIN001 alongside its name.

 2020 Shelby GT500 VIN001Specs